prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 * **All user-sync activity must be registered via the provided functions**: The platform will place all registered syncs in the page after the auction is complete, subject to publisher configuration.
 * **Adapters may not create or trigger any network requests or pixels** outside of the requests that wrapper creates on behalf of the adapter from the return values of `buildRequests()` and `getUserSyncs()` or are included in a winning and rendered creative.
 * **Adapters may not modify ad slots directly**: e.g. Accessing `googletag.pubads().getSlots()` to modify or set targeting directly on slots is not permitted.
+* **All parameter conventions must be followed**:
+    * Video params must be read from AdUnit.mediaTypes.video when available; however bidder config can override the ad unit.

 {: .alert.alert-danger :}
 What's listed above is **not** the full list of requirements.
 Failure to follow any of the required conventions defined in the [Module Rules](/dev-docs/module-rules.html) could lead to delays in approving your adapter for inclusion in Prebid.js.
 If you'd like to apply for an exception to one of the rules, make your case in a new [Prebid.js issue](https://github.com/prebid/Prebid.js/issues).